• Skip to main content

 Dried lentils

-One of those foods that are so cheap, we must add it to our cheap foods to buy when you’re broke.
+One of those foods that are so cheap, we must add it to our cheap foods to buy when we’re broke.

 But I’ll be honest; I have no idea what to do with lentils except add them to soups.
 If you have any thoughts, please comment below and tell me what to do with them!